COLLECTION NOTES

 Although mineral collectors in general eschew polishing along with other forms of alteration, my position is that this fossil wood collection is more on a par with a collection of high end fine minerals, pristine antique glass, or top grade gold and silver antique coins than it is with practically every other petrified wood collection on planet earth.

-It’s perfectly normal for people to have disparate tastes.
 I don’t rate full rounds above specimen rounds. [see below for definitions] Specimen rounds can be far more interesting.
 Most specimens are much improved when prepared with adhesives or sealants like Opticon and cyanoacrylate.
-In my opinion, the collections that will retain and increase in value and desirability through the years will be those with mostly three-dimensional specimens without glues or fillers – pieces that could sit amidst the finest mineral specimens, even though they are polished, as long as it’s fossil wood that is polished and not glue.
+In my opinion, the collections that will retain and increase in value and desirability through the years will be those with mostly three-dimensional specimens without glues or fillers – pieces that could sit amidst the finest mineral specimens, as long as it’s fossil wood that is polished and not glue.
 That said, the best fossil wood collections will include some specimens that have a tiny degree of fortification, because only a fool would exclude a killer specimen simply because it needed a little help, so long as it’s not obvious.
 A top tier three-dimensional specimen is one you can pick up and turn and examine and see only natural fossil wood all around, preferably with an element of character—a knot, wind-polish, included agate fortification, lovely patina, borer holes, and such—plus a face that has been professionally polished to reveal its inner amazement.
-As I age (now well into my eight decade) and feel compelled to sell my collection as a favor to my four daughters, my final display cases are predominately populated with all-natural, three-dimensional, unglued specimens, many of which I personally prepared, predominately cut and polished only.
+As I age (now well into my eight decade) and feel compelled to sell my collection as a favor to my wife and four daughters, my final display cases are predominately populated with all-natural, three-dimensional, unglued specimens, many of which I personally prepared, predominately cut and polished only.
 These are fossils that are gems.
 Gem quality petrified wood is unique.
 Although a fossil, it’s also a gem, and vice versa.

 I am grateful to have discovered such a fulfilling field for collecting.
 These days I still rock hunt about fifty days a year, mostly by picking up tiny agates on the beaches of Oregon.
 Occasionally I find a killer.